railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 .. note:: Simplified View

-    In the ``Simplified View`` the tracking numbers can not be seen: the field is hidden.
+    In the ``Simplified View`` the tracking numbers cannot be seen: the field is hidden.
     To get to ``Extended View`` mode, assign the group :guilabel:`Usability – Extended View` to the current user.